Milton Ray

 Milton Leónidas Ray Guevara (born 5 May 1948, in Samaná) is a Dominican lawyer, judge and expert constitutionalist.
-He is the first and current Chief Justice of the Constitutional Court of the Dominican Republic.
+He was the first Chief Justice of the Constitutional Court of the Dominican Republic.
+In 28 December 2023 his tenure in the Constitutional Court ended and Napoleón Estévez Lavandier succeeded him as Chief Justice after being appointed by the National Council of the Judiciary.

 He was elected senator for 1998–2002 by the Dominican Revolutionary Party, but he left the senatorial office when he was appointed Minister of Labour on 16 August 2000 and held that position until 16 August 2004.

 Early life and family

 Ray was born on 5 May 1948, in Samaná to Mr. César Leónidas Ray, of African American descent, and Mrs. Ferolina Guevara.

 Academic studies

 Ray graduated in law summa cum laude from the Mother and Teacher Pontifical Catholic University (PUCMM) in 1970.
 He then studied in Europe, graduating as Doctor in public law (mention très bien) from the University of Nice, France in 1975.
 He also gained a diploma of advanced studies (DEA) in social law from the Sorbonne in Paris, France (1984), and diplomas in comparative law from Strasbourg, France (1976); from the International School of Trieste, Italy (1976); and the School of Banking Law of Barcelona, Spain (1975).